 Marita Burger (1928-2006) was born in a suburb outside of Akron, Ohio, but she has not limited herself to Ohio when looking for inspiration for her artwork.
 Burger has travelled to Florida, Maine, Michigan, and deep into the American West to explore ideas and concepts for her sketches.

-Marita said that her early artistic influences included the work of Van Gogh for his color and texture, Monet for his mastering of water-images, and Turner for the freedom she discovered in his soft “sweeps and swipes”.
-She excelled in a variety of media, including realistic drawings, mixed media collage, paper sculpture, and acrylic painting that featured brilliant colors.
-She became a Signature Member of the National Collage Society.
+According to Burger, her early artistic influences included the works of Van Gogh for his color and texture, Monet for his mastering of water-images, and J.M.W.
+Turner for the freedom she discovered in his soft “sweeps and swipes”.
+Burger excelled in a variety of media, including realistic drawings, mixed media collage, paper sculpture, and acrylic painting that featured brilliant colors.

-Marita Burger stated that “Most of my own works reflect the many aspects of our natural world, especially those in the Tropics.”
-Indeed, she liked to work with organic themes, and used material such as sand, shells, rocks, and wood, as well as found objects.
-Her early shell and tropical images progressed into series such as Earth Patterns (views from an airplane), and the Birds and Rain paper sculpture series.
-Marita went on to say that “In my art, as in everyone’s life, changes happen because one thing leads to another.
-Experimentation seems to be the driving force behind my works, following perceptions, observations, and ‘what-ifs’.”
+She discussed, “Most of my own works reflect the many aspects of our natural world, especially those in the Tropics.”
+She enjoyed working with organic themes and used materials such as sand, shells, rocks, and wood, as well as objects she found in her travels.
+Her early shell and tropical images progressed into series such as Earth Patterns, which were inspired by views from an airplane, and the Birds and Rain paper sculpture series.
+Burger went on to say, “In my art, as in everyone’s life, changes happen because one thing leads to another.
+Experimentation seems to be the driving force behind my works, following perceptions, observations, and ‘what-ifs’”.

 Burger began her formal training in art at the age of thirteen, but she did not begin to vigorously pursue a career in the visual arts until her children had grown.
 During this time, however, she pursued an art degree at the University of Akron and then the Cleveland Institute of Art where she studied with Shirley Aley Campbell, Chris Pekoc, and Maxine Masterfield.